 How Stem Cell Infusions Can Help Repair a Torn Meniscus

-Hematopoietic Mesenchymal Stem Cell Therapies have been used for over 45 years now and are very safe, effective alternative therapy.
-With several thousand injections already been performed by our medical team, we have never had a single case that reported adverse side effects.
+Hematopoietic Mesenchymal Stem Cell Therapies have been used for over 45 years now and are a very safe, effective alternative therapy.
+Our medical team has already performed several thousand injections, and we have never had a single case report adverse side effects.

-Locations for Stem cell knee injections: Total number of cells and infusion points depend on the scale of knee problems and the age/severity of the injury.
+Locations for Stem cell knee injections: The total number of cells and infusion points depends on the severity of the knee problem and the age/severity of the injury.

-Type of Cells Used and Injection Locations: Knee regeneration protocol requires enhanced Mesenchymal cells (MSC+) from the patient (Autologous).
-For multiple injuries or severe degeneration, we will recommend umbilical cord tissue derived MSC+ cells along with osteogenic & cartilage growth factors.
-The Regeneration center therapy for knee joints does not require surgery and depending on the area of injury.
-The stem cells are injected through localized infusions, Intrathecally, or with the assistance of radio-guided imaging targeting the areas surrounding the damaged knee cartilage.
+Type of Cells Used and Injection Locations: The knee regeneration protocol requires Isolated and Expanded Mesenchymal cells (UC-MSC+) from the patient (Autologous).
+For multiple injuries or severe degeneration, we will recommend umbilical cord tissue-derived UC-MSC+ cells along with osteogenic and cartilage growth factors.
+The Regeneration Center therapy for knee joints does not require surgery and depends on the area of injury.
+The stem cells used in treatments are delivered through localized infusions, ultrasound-guided, fluoroscopy, or CT-guided, targeting the areas surrounding the damaged knee cartilage.

 Results After Stem Cell Therapy for Knee